 All Appeal documentation must be filed with the Appeals Staff within 30 calendar days after the eligible participating government's receipt of its LUCA Feedback materials.
-At the same time it files its Appeal, the eligible government must send a duplicate copy of its Appeal, including all supporting documentation, to the Census Bureau's Regional Census Center responsible for that jurisdiction.
 The eligible jurisdiction may not submit any materials to the Appeals Staff after the 30-day period has elapsed.